Introduction

 Greenland's subsea connectivity is limited: a small number of cables connecting the island to the wider internet.
 [24] [25] [26] Limited means legible.
 Legible means securable.
 And "securable" is a word that attracts defence planners.

-This is a shift in what counts as "defence."
+A shift in what counts as "defence."
 Not just the platforms that project force, but the lines that carry coordination.
 The signals that preserve decision-making under pressure.
 Bases protect warning time.
 Cables protect decision time.
 Both become perimeter assets.

 ⛏ Minerals: fuel, not fire